Bigel Endowment Award for Undergraduate Research in Anthropology

 NOTICE - Application deadline is Monday, October 11, 2021 by noon

-To be eligible for a Bigel Fellowship, you must have been a declared major in Anthropology for at least one semester and have a current cumulative grade point average of at least 3.0.
+To be eligible for a Bigel Fellowship, you must have been a declared major or minor in Anthropology (070, 070C, or 071), or minor in Archaeology, for at least one semester and have a current cumulative grade point average of at least 3.0.
 Maximum funding per applicant varies by semester; with the most recent maximum at $750 per awardee.
 Partial funding will be given in many cases.
 Awardees are also encouraged to apply for matching funds available through the Rutgers Undergraduate Research Fellows Program.
 (Please call 848-932-1644)